CorbetQ/MKDSWii/README.md

 8) Convert your midi to sseq with mid2sseq

 9) With dslazy.
-Decompile MKDS (or other game rom) or just add the rom to the project if you want to colaborate
+Decompile MKDS (or other game rom) or just add the sseq to the project if you want to colaborate

 10) Open the sdat file with Nitro Studio